beckettgrc/ddq-toolkit/README.md

 The judgment rules live in `ddq-propose-answers/references/guardrails.md`, and they're the part worth reading even if you never run the toolkit.
-They cover the failure modes that matter: answering the right topic at the wrong scope, over-claiming an attestation you haven't been issued, and letting internal handling notes reach a customer.
+They cover the failure modes that matter: answering the right topic at the wrong scope, over-claiming security practices, or letting internal handling notes reach a customer.

 ## Prerequisites

 Claude Code with browser access.
-The Linear and Google Drive connectors make a run more efficient but aren't required — every step degrades to asking you for what the connector would have supplied.
+The Linear and Google Drive connectors make a run more efficient but aren't required — every step degrades to asking you for what a connector would have supplied.

 You also need your own answer bank. **Every file here is a template.** The `<your-org>` and